 While cost and the diversity of options make the small plate appealing, its hallmark is the extraordinary combinations of ingredients that you just don’t get when you order an entrée with sides.
 A good small plate offers “an ensemble of flavors,” says Stone.
 Sure, the Kitbar offers an economical steak dinner (seared Flat Iron marinated with roasted vegetables and Stone’s horseradish sauce for $13) and an equally conservatively-priced oven-roasted Wild Salmon Fillet (with asparagus, lemon butter and corn-smoked tomato salsa for $11).
 But as scrumptious as they sound, if you really want your dining experience to “pop,” Stone says, turn your attention to small plates.
 His Blue Crab Margarita Wraps are interesting, with avocado and red onion.
 But what makes them really sparkle?
 “Almonds with lime sugar,” he says.
 “It’s an explosion of flavors.”
 Likewise, the Kitbar’s Lobster Cones, for instance, feature Chipotle Lobster Salad with basil, guacamole and tomatoes in a (pop!) black sesame cone for $10.

-For Meghan Gill, executive chef at Pomegranate in Troutville, balance is an integral part of the small plate.
+For Meghan Gill, executive chef at Stefano's on the Market in Roanoke (and previously executive chef at Pomegranate in Troutville), balance is an integral part of the small plate.
 “You want to awaken your palate,” she says, “not overwhelm it.”
 Gill balances textures and tastes in her dishes.
 A Parmesan Basil Pesto is a nice foil for the creamy softness of her Ricotta Gnocchi.
 And a salty bleu cheese cream is the perfect counterpoint for the sweetness of her Ruby Red Beets.
 “The cream isn’t as salty as bleu cheese,” she explains.
 “The walnut dressing brings it down a bit.”
 And the pop?
 Spiced candied walnuts.
 “You have crunchy, creamy, sweetness from the beets and saltiness from the bleu cheese cream.”
 All bases covered.

 Chefs, too, appreciate the latitude of creativity of the small plate menu.
 “They’re more intricate,” says Gill.
 “I like to put a lot of finesse into the food.”
 And the combinations are usually the imprimatur of each chef and not found on others’ menus.
 Lane, who estimates that small plates make up about 50 percent of The Magpie’s business, thinks no limb is too far to go out on.
 “A small plate menu allows us to be more daring,” says Lane’s partner Tiffany Gellner.
 “People don’t want to commit to [paying a lot for] something and then be disappointed.”

 The degree of creativity is all in the hands of the chef, and no self-respecting chef will rip off another.
 Sometimes that means getting online and checking out menus at other restaurants to make sure they’re not duplicating someone else’s creation.
-“I’ll look online and see something I’d already thought of, so I don’t use it,” says T.J.
-Hamilton, executive chef for The Green Onion, with locations in Norfolk and Virginia Beach.
-“Or I’ll find something and figure out a way to make it our own.”
 Rarely, if ever, will you see a small plate replicated by another restaurant.

 In fact, small plate offerings tend to be so richly creative and so creatively rich that an entrée-sized version might be more than the average constitution can handle.
 For instance, the mere description of Gill’s Diver Scallops triggers the salivary glands.
 First the scallops are soaked in apple juice.
 Then they’re paired with Napa cabbage braised in a bacon buerre blanc.
 But the ensemble could go from heartwarming to heartburn when sized for a large plate.
 “It’s too rich for an entrée,” Gill says.
 In scaled-down portions, small plates afford all the pleasure with none of the threat.